mimuki/halley/README.md

 The icons assume you're using <https://github.com/slavfox/Cozette>, and a few icons are PUA characters.
 My bad.
 ## Screenshots

-A picture is worth a thousands words, right

 ![viewing the home timeline, with highlighted mentions and hashtags](./example.png)

 ![demonstration of timeline search, showing a post from Robert Kingett about tech bros and ebooks](./filtered.png)